Wimpie-ccc/script.service.bluray_iso_utils/README.md

    - <playlist>  NEEDED.
 MUST be 5 numbers.
 The correct playlist on the bluray disc for this video.
    - <starttime>  Optional start time of the video.
 Can be blank if not needed.
 Can be used to skip past the "previously on ..." recaps. format: hh:mm:ss, eg : 00:00:47
    - <stoptime>  Optional stop time of the video.
 Can be blank if not needed.
 Is usefull for those discs were all tv episodes are linked to 1 big video (use together with <starttime>). format: hh:mm:ss, eg : 01:32:47
    - <audiochannel> Used when kodi does not recognise the language (Kodi shows "Unknown" as language).
+When you look at the languages in Kodi, the top one is nuber 1 second from top is number 2, etcc...
    - <subtitlechannel> Used when kodi does not recognise the language (Kodi shows "Unknown" as language).
+When you look at the languages in Kodi, the top one is nuber 1 second from top is number 2, etcc...
+If you put in here 0, then the addon will use an external .srt file for subtitiles.
+This external .srt file NEEDS to be named the same as the viedo file, but with extension ".srt".

 ```xml
 <?xml version="1.0" encoding="utf-8"?>